-Programmes seeking re-accreditation by the Society of Biology will be charged a minimum of £1500 for a single degree programme, although multiple programmes will be reviewed at a reduced rate.
 The cost of re-accreditation will depend in part on the changes that have been made to the programme, and whether the Accreditation Assessment Panel feels that a site visit is required.

-Criteria for accreditation
+Criteria for advanced accreditation

-To achieve accreditation for a programme, HEIs will need to provide evidence of excellence in support of their application, which will be judged by peer review against the standard metrics listed below.
-The evidence for (a) and (d) should show how the appropriate intended learning outcomes are being achieved through appropriate assessment strategies.
+To achieve advanced accreditation for a programme, Universities will need to provide evidence of excellence in support of their application, which will be judged by peer review against the standard metrics listed below.
+The evidence for (A) and (D) should show either: